cegamboav/colors_project_remote/README.md

 # colors_project_remote

-This is just for training porpuse.
+This is just for training purpose.